Department of Justice is now the Department of Communities and Justice. Find out more >

+The amount paid for the goods may not be what they are worth now.
+The value of the goods may have reduced over time.
 The value of the goods is usually the cost of replacing them with goods that are the same age and in a similar condition, but it will depend on the circumstances.

 You can work out the value of second hand goods by finding more than one advertisement of goods of a similar type and quality, and calculating the average price.

 Other evidence about the value of goods can include: